-Listed are students chosen as semi-finalists for the GOAL award showing (from left to right) the student’s name, program of study, GNTC campus, and nominating instructor:
+Listed are students chosen as semi-finalists for the GOAL award showing (left to right) the student’s name, hometown, program of study, GNTC campus, and nominating instructor:

-- Corey Carlile, Marketing Management, Floyd County Campus (FCC), Mark Upton
+- Storm Brunni, Rome, Marketing Management, Floyd County Campus, Mark Upton

 GOAL, a statewide program of the Technical College System of Georgia (TCSG), honors excellence in academics and leadership among the state’s technical college students.
 GOAL winners are selected at each of the state’s 22 technical colleges as well as one Board of Regents’ college with a technical education division.